7 signs your meat and seafood company is ready for an erp solution

-5. Lack of operational transparency: You are not able to easily access real-time data and reporting on orders, inventory, production and delivery from any point in your supply chain operations.
+2. Lack of Operational Transparency: You are not able to easily access real-time data and reporting on orders, inventory, production, and delivery from any point in your supply chain operations.
 You face challenges accessing critical company performance data.

-6. Little ability to track and accurately manage: You are unable to accurately track and manage key activities from trade promotions to producer payroll to consumer feedback and preferences in order to more effectively and proactively compete in the market.
+6. Little ability to track and accurately manage: You are unable to accurately track and manage key activities from trade promotions to consumer feedback and preferences in order to more effectively and proactively compete in the market.

 7. Your current systems are disparate and becoming obsolete: Your existing solution(s) are disparate and no longer support your organization’s enterprise operations, having a negative impact on growth, performance and profitability.